zpok3/Waters-of-Life/README.md

 # Installation:

 ## Clean Installation
 Waters of Life requires a completely clean installation of Fallout 3.
-This means completely deleting both the game folder and also the folder located in `Documents\My Games\Fallout3` then reinstalling the game through Steam/GOG.
-The game MUST be installed outside of any default Windows folders, such as `Program Files`, your `Desktop`, or `Documents`.
-If you have your Steam library in any of these locations, please follow [these](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) instructions to move it.
+This means completely deleting both the game folder and all INI files located in `Documents\My Games\Fallout3` then reinstalling the game through Steam/GOG.
+The game MUST be installed outside of any default Windows folders, such as `Program Files (x86)`, `Program Files`, your `Desktop`, or `Documents`.
+The following instructions are only for anyone who has only one drive in their system along with Steam installed in `Program Files (x86)` as Steam only allows one library per drive.
+Example safe install location:
+`C:\Games`
+Steam installation instructions:
+1. Completely exit out of Steam using Task Manager or System Tray.
+2. Download **steam_library_setup_tool-3.2.exe** from [here](https://github.com/LostDragonist/steam-library-setup-tool/releases/download/3.2/steam_library_setup_tool-3.2.exe).
+3. Run the file and click **Add Row** to add a new entry.
+4. Type the chosen path under **Path**, e.g. `C:\Games\SteamLibrary`.

+GOG installation instructions:
+1. In GOG Galaxy, select **Fallout: New Vegas** and click **Install**.
+2. Set the **Install to** folder to a folder of your choice, e.g. `C:\GOG Games`.

 ## Starting Fallout 3
 Start the game and exit once you're at the main menu.
 This will ensure any settings files needed by Wabbajack are created.